Updated June 9, 2023

-This command export data from HDFS to the RDMS Database.
-In HDFS data are stored as records.
+This command exports data from HDFS to the RDMS Database.
+In HDFS, data are stored as records.

 $ sqoop export\–connect jdbc: mysql://localhost/inventory – username jony –table lib –export -dir/user/jony/inventory.

-This command inserts a new record from HDFS to RDBMS table.
+This command inserts a new record from HDFS to the RDBMS table.

 $ sqoop export –connect JDBC:MySQL://localhost/sqoop_export – table emp_exported –export -dir/sqoop/newemp -m -000

-This Sqoop command updates the records in the RDBMS from HDFS data.
+This command updates the records in the RDBMS from HDFS data.

 $ sqoop export –connect JDBC: MySQL://localhost/sqoop_export – table emp_exported –export -dir/sqoop/newemp -m -000 –update -key id

-This command insert multiple rows together, they optimize the speed of insertion by using Sqoop JDBC driver.
+This command inserts multiple rows together; they optimize the insertion speed by using the Sqoop JDBC driver.

 $ sqoop export \ -connect JDBC: MySQL://hostname/ <db-name>–username -password -export -dir

-When this command is used the where clause is applied to entire SQL.
+When this command is used, the where clause is applied to the entire SQL.

 $sqoop import -D mysql://jdbc :// where.clause.location =SPLIT –table JUNK –where “rownum<=12”